Kansas man, brother arrested on multiple federal charges related to Capitol riot

 William Pope, of Topeka, was arrested by the FBI and Topeka police officers without incident and was being held without bond in the Shawnee County jail.

-He acknowledged his involvement in the riot and claimed he wasn’t violent but added that he later reported himself to the FBI because "it was the right thing to do."
+He acknowledged his involvement in the riot and claimed he had not been violent but added that he later reported himself to the FBI because "it was the right thing to do."

 "I was at the Capitol to exercise my First Amendment rights and remain loyal to the United States of America," Pope said, according to the Topeka Capital-Journal.
 "The best way to mend the fabric of our society is to maintain the confidence of people in their institutions of government."